 - A financial aid seminar is held in October for interested parents of juniors and seniors.

 - Students and parents attend College Night in November, the kickoff for the formal counseling process.

 - Each student is assigned to a college counselor based on the student’s preferences.
 The college counselor becomes the student’s primary advisor.

-- Students and their parents meet with their college counselors in late January or February.
+- Students and their parents meet with their college counselors.